halelidan/test_repo/walkthrough.md

 ## Add Sensitive Scopes to Consent Screen

-Scope the consent screen for Big Query API and the Google Ads API.
+Scope the consent screen for necessary API's to the solution you're deploying.
+For example: Google Ads API, BigQuery API, etc.

 1. Click <walkthrough-spotlight-pointer locator="semantic({button 'Add or remove scopes'})">Add or remove scopes</walkthrough-spotlight-pointer>
-1. Now in <walkthrough-spotlight-pointer locator="semantic({combobox 'Filter'})">Enter property name or value</walkthrough-spotlight-pointer> search for the BigQuery API, check the box for the first option to choose it.
+1. Now in <walkthrough-spotlight-pointer locator="semantic({combobox 'Filter'})">Enter property name or value</walkthrough-spotlight-pointer> search for the API you need, check the box for the first option to choose it.
-1. Do the same for Google Ads API.
+1. Do the same for all API's needed.
 1. Click <walkthrough-spotlight-pointer locator="text('Update')">Update</walkthrough-spotlight-pointer>

 ## Creating OAuth Credentials